jacobshenning/BashWebApp/README.md

 ## What is the console application? :thinking:

-Its simple really, the console application is an application designed to emulate the console in your browser.
+Its simple really, the bash application is an application designed to emulate a bash console in your browser.
+The bash console is similar to command prompt on windows, identical to the mac terminal, which runs bash by default.

 ***But why?***